On some nonadmissible smooth irreducible representations of $\mathrm{GL}_2$: Introduction

 Smooth representations of $p$-adic reductive groups arise naturally in the theory of automorphic forms.
 Smooth here means that every vector is invariant under an open subgroup.
 Classical finite-dimensionality results for automorphic forms imply \emph{admissibility}: the invariants of the representation under any open subgroup is finite-dimensional.
 Both of these notions make sense for a base field of any characteristic.
 Representation theory over base fields of positive characteristic has attracted considerable attention in recent years because of its connection to congruences of automorphic forms and the modularity of Galois representations.

 In the recent groundbreaking work \cite{AHHV}, smooth, irreducible, admissible mod $p$ representations of connected reductive $p$-adic groups are classified in terms of supercuspidal representations, closely mirroring the earlier theory in characteristic not equal to $p$.
 For a base field of characteristic different from $p$, it is known from \cite[II.2.8]{V} moreover that every smooth irreducible representation of a connected reductive $p$-adic group is admissible. \cite[Question 1]{AHHV2} asks whether a similar statement is true for mod $p$ representations.
-We provide a negative answer, at least when $p>2$.
+As mentioned in \emph{loc.~cit.}, this question has an affirmative answer in some simple cases and when the group is $\GL_2(\Q_p)$ combining results of \cite{BL,Br03,Berger}.
+We provide a negative answer, at least when $p>2$, already for $\GL_2$ but over a larger field.

 \begin{thm} Let $p>2$.
 There exists a smooth absolutely irreducible $\GL_2(\Q_{p^3})$-representation over $\F_{p^3}$ which is not admissible. \end{thm}